Code of Ethics

-We prioritize health, safety and environmental protection in our research, development and manufacturing activities, as well as in distributing our products and services.
+We prioritise health, safety and environmental protection in our research, development and manufacturing activities, as well as in distributing our products and services.

 We communicate and share pertinent information on biotechnology and the products and services derived from it in a precise, balanced way, explaining both the rewards and the risks.

-We are open to inclusive, informed dialog with any stakeholders interested in the ethical, social, environmental, financial, regulatory or legal aspects of biotechnology and its applications.
+We are open to inclusive, informed dialogue with any stakeholders interested in the ethical, social, environmental, financial, regulatory or legal aspects of biotechnology and its applications.

 We are committed to raising awareness of biotechnology among all stakeholders involved, including general society.

-We are in favor of providing precise, transparent information on biotechnology-based products, avoiding any information that is irrelevant or confusing, to allow consumers to make an informed decision.
+We are in favour of providing precise, transparent information on biotechnology-based products, avoiding any information that is irrelevant or confusing, to allow consumers to make an informed decision.

-We are committed to replacing, reducing and refining animal testing (the 3Rs principle), developing and promoting alternatives geared towards reaching high animal-welfare standards.
-We are committed to minimizing the pain and discomfort in animal testing and to using animals only when scientifically necessary or required by applicable regulations.
+We are committed to replacing, reducing and refining animal testing (the 3Rs principal), developing and promoting alternatives geared towards reaching high animal-welfare standards.
+We are committed to minimising the pain and discomfort in animal testing and to using animals only when scientifically necessary or required by applicable regulations.

 We support the ban on development, production and storage of biological weapons promoted by the Biological Weapons Convention and we will not take part in research or any other activities used to develop, test or produce these weapons (United Nations).